Sad Girl (EP)

-Sad Girl (stylized in letter case) is the debut extended play (EP) by American singer Sasha Alex Sloan.
+Sad Girl (stylized in letter case) is the debut extended play (EP) by American singer-songwriter Sasha Alex Sloan.
 The EP was released by label RCA Records on April 18, 2018.
 Sad Girl features production collaborations with musicians such as King Henry, Lotus IV, and Martin Doherty of Scottish band Chvrches.
 The EP's lead single, "Ready Yet", was released on October 27, 2017.